pajicadvance/enchantmentdisabler/README.md

 - Change the Protection enchantment to only protect against physical damage
 - Make Feather Falling mutually exclusive with other protection enchantments
 - Set the maximum allowed amount of multiple different protection types on the same item
+- Set a limit on how strong enchantments can be on looted equipment

 ## Configuration
 This mod requires and uses [owo-lib](https://modrinth.com/mod/owo-lib) for configuration.